Radio

 Sort by | Sort facet choices by:

-For custom ways of sorting, for example numerically, you can use the facetwp_facet_orderby hook. |
+To customize the sort order, for example switch the ASC/DESC order, or to sort numerically, you can use the facetwp_facet_orderby hook. |

 What are value modifiers?